 This annual prize in the amount of $300 is awarded to the student who best embodies a keen understanding of how an interdisciplinary, research-based approach is important for the improvement of learning and education for all students.
 All senior Education minors are eligible to apply.
 As part of the application, applicants will write a personal statement and provide a list of Education courses taken along with letter grades.
-The prize will be awarded at the annual Celebration for Minors in the Department of Education during the final week of Spring term.
+The prize will be awarded at the annual Celebration for Education Minors during the final week of Spring term.
 The application submission deadline is noon on the Monday of week 8 of Spring term; applications received after this deadline will not be considered.
-Applications should be submitted to Andrew Coombs.
+Applications should be submitted to Michele Tine.
 Click on each Education Course to expand.

 The Review Committee considers three factors in their deliberations: (1) your personal statement, (2) your GPA in all Education classes, and (3) your overall promise as a research-based scholar of education.

 Explain your understanding of how an interdisciplinary, research-based approach to education can improve the field of Education and move it forward.
 Show evidence of your own growth and learning in coming to this understanding.
 Include a discussion about the ways in which you are committed to using this approach after you leave Dartmouth.
 (Not to exceed 2000 characters).